ibaldes/monte-carlo-options-pricing/README.md

 ******************* Libraries Used ******************

-pandas
+- pandas
-numpy
+- numpy
-matplotlib
+- matplotlib
-multiprocessing (to allow for quicker calculation over large n_simulations) scipy
+- multiprocessing (to allow for quicker calculation over large n_simulations)
+- scipy

 *****************************************************
 ********************** SUMMARY **********************

 EuropeanVanilla.py contains functions for the following:
--Analytic results of Black Scholes Vanilla European options with or without Greeks (delta, gamma, vega, theta, rho).
+- Analytic results of Black Scholes Vanilla European options with or without Greeks (delta, gamma, vega, theta, rho).
--Monte-Carlo implementation Vanilla European options pricing with or without Greeks.
+- Monte-Carlo implementation Vanilla European options pricing with or without Greeks.
 These also return standard errors of the prices and greeks.

 EuropeanBarrier.py contains functions for the following:
--Monte-Carlo pricing for Knock-in/Knock-out European put and calls with Greeks.
+- Monte-Carlo pricing for Knock-in/Knock-out European put and calls with Greeks.
 These also return standard errors of the prices and greeks.

 PricingExample.py calls the functions from EuropeanVanilla.py and EuropeanBarrier.py showing some example prices.